The Poppy Is Also a Flower: Production

 The film is based on an idea by Ian Fleming, the James Bond creator.
 Funded in part by a grant from Xerox, it was produced by the United Nations and the stars received a salary of $1.
 Terence Young left the direction of Thunderball to make the film.

+One of the props from Thunderball features in the beginning of the film - the underwater watch provided to James Bond (Sean Connery) by Q (Desmond Llewelyn), with a built-in Geiger Counter which in the former film is meant to detect a nuclear weapon, and in this production to permit long-range tracking of drug shipments which contain a radioactive marker.